Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Experimental Results

 \subsection{Comparison with Task-specific Methods}

-Our method is the first all-in-one model able to tackle diverse blur types, thus, \emph{can our method be better than task-specific methods?.} To explore this, we compare DeMoE with task-specific methods that are carefully designed for specific types of blur.
+We compare DeMoE, the first all-in-one deblur model, with task-specific methods that are carefully designed for specific types of blur.
 We also evaluate \emph{task-specific versions of DeMoE$^*$}, where we use a single expert in the decoder and we fine-tune in each specific dataset.
-This variant of DeMoE can be interpreted as the \emph{upper-bound limit of each DeMoE expert} and is equivalent to a single specialized NAFNet~\cite{nafnet} model -- see DeMoE$^*$ in Table~\ref{tab:task-specific}.
+This variant of DeMoE can be interpreted as the \emph{upper-bound limit of each DeMoE expert} and is equivalent to a single specialized NAFNet model -- see DeMoE$^*$ in Table~\ref{tab:task-specific}.

 \begin{highlightquestion} All-in-one (AIO) methods for general image restoration typically underperform compared to task-specific methods.
-For instance, AIO Restormer~\cite{restormer, conde2024instructir, zhang2023ingredient} achieves a PSNR (dB) of 27.22 in GoPro deblurring and 20.41 in LOL correction, while the task-specific designed methods FFTformer~\cite{kong2023efficient} and LLFormer~\cite{wang2023ultra} achieve 34.21 and 23.64, respectively. \end{highlightquestion}
+For instance, AIO Restormer~\citep{restormer, conde2024instructir, zhang2023ingredient} achieves a PSNR (dB) of 27.22 in GoPro deblurring and 20.41 in LOL correction, while the task-specific designed methods FFTformer~\citep{kong2023efficient} and LLFormer~\citep{wang2023ultra} achieve 34.21 and 23.64, respectively. \end{highlightquestion}

-\textbf{Motion Deblurring} Table~\ref{tab:task-specific} shows results on the RealBlur-J dataset~\cite{realblur}, our model achieves competitive performance, closely matching the specialized DeblurGAN-v2~\cite{Kupyn2019}, yet without dedicated training solely on motion deblurring, and being more versatile and efficient.
+\textbf{Motion Deblurring} Table~\ref{tab:task-specific} shows results on the RealBlur-J dataset~\citep{realblur}, our model achieves competitive performance, closely matching the specialized DeblurGAN-v2~\citep{Kupyn2019}, yet without dedicated training, and being more versatile and efficient.

-\textbf{Local Motion Deblurring} In the local motion deblurring scenario (Table~\ref{tab:task-specific}), our unified multi-task approach attains results (34.52 dB PSNR, 0.925 SSIM) comparable to LBAG~\cite{Li2023}, the current SOTA method specifically designed for local blur (34.66 dB PSNR, 0.925 SSIM).
+\textbf{Local Motion Deblurring} In the local motion deblurring scenario (Table~\ref{tab:task-specific}), our unified multi-task approach attains results (34.52 dB PSNR, 0.925 SSIM) comparable to LBAG~\citep{Li2023}, the current SOTA method specifically designed for local blur (34.66 dB PSNR, 0.925 SSIM).

-\textbf{Defocus Deblurring} Table~\ref{tab:task-specific} illustrates the results for defocus deblurring on the DPDD dataset~\cite{Abuolaim2020}.
-While specialized single-image defocus methods such as Restormer~\cite{Lee2021} achieve slightly higher metrics (25.98 dB PSNR, 0.811 SSIM), our unified model still achieves competitive performance (25.56 dB PSNR, 0.797 SSIM), closely trailing the best specialized single-task methods.
+\textbf{Defocus Deblurring} Table~\ref{tab:task-specific} illustrates the results for defocus deblurring on the DPDD dataset.
+While specialized single-image defocus methods such as Restormer achieve slightly higher metrics (25.98 dB PSNR, 0.811 SSIM), our unified model still achieves competitive performance (25.56 dB PSNR, 0.797 SSIM), closely trailing the best specialized single-task methods.
 Considering our model handles multiple blur types simultaneously, this marginal performance gap is outweighed by the significant efficiency and flexibility benefits provided by our multi-task design.